mobjam/BTC/README.md

-# BTC
-How to send BTC from cold storage wallet using Tails and Electrum
+# How to send BTC from cold storage wallet using Tails and Electrum

 Open watch-only wallet in Electrum